What is Bernard Arnault's net worth?

 As the company's largest single shareholder, Bernard Arnault has benefitted from LVMH's rise and rise.

-In April 2023, LVHM gave the Tiffany flagship store in Manhattan a makeover and shortly after this, LVMH became the first European company to reach a market valuation of $500 billion.
+In April 2023, LVHM gave the Tiffany flagship store in Manhattan a makeover and, shortly after this, LVMH became the first European company to reach a market valuation of $500 billion.

-Arnault still holds a great deal of control over the business, and members of his family hold key management positions.
+Arnault still holds a great deal of control over LVMH, and members of his family hold key management positions.
 Earlier this year he appointed his eldest daughter, Delphine, to run Christian Dior, the group's crown jewel.
 His son, Antoine, runs the holding company that controls LVMH and the family's stake in the enterprise.

-youngest, Jean Arnault, is the head of marketing and product development for Louis Vuitton’s watches division at only 24 years of age.
+The businessman has five children, all of whom have top roles across the group.
+The youngest, Jean Arnault, is the head of marketing and product development for Louis Vuitton’s watches division at only 26 years of age.

 Jacob Wolinsky